dougbutner/web-4/README.md

 Using this existing geopolitical stratification is recommended for those wishing to build a web 4 system because it makes varying global systems easily storable in a one relational database model or similar data structure, and is understood by local people, governments, etc.

-Once we have our geodomains, we must define out geotribe.
+Once we have our geodomains, we must define what makes a geotribe.

 ### Geotribal Bonds
 Traditionally, it's the existence within a certain area, such as a place of residence or business, that is of importance for things like taxes, voting, and citizenship.
-When building a geo-social system, it's only necessary that association is declared that is relevant for that system.
+When building a geo-social system, it's only necessary that an association is declared that is relevant for that system, which may or may not involve proving residency.

 It is important for every system that each individual only exist within one geotribe (excluding those extrapolated) so that their vote isn't counted twice.